 Predicted Molecular Mass

 Measured in a cell proliferation assay using MO7e human megakaryocytic leukemic cells.
-The ED 50 for this effect is 0.3-2.6 ng/mL.
-The specific activity of Recombinant Human IL-15 is approximately >2.0 x 10 8 units/mg, which is calibrated against recombinant human IL-15 WHO International Standard (NIBSC code: 95/554).
+The ED50 for this effect is 0.3-2.6 ng/mL.
+The specific activity of recombinant human IL-15 is >2.0 x 108 units/mg, which is calibrated against the human IL-15 reference standard (NIBSC code: 95/554).

-Recombinant Human IL-15 Animal-Free Protein Scientific Data Examples
+Scientific Data Examples for Recombinant Human IL-15 Animal-Free Protein

 Recombinant Human IL-15 Animal-Free Protein Bioactivity.